 What is Ransomware?

-Ransomware is a form of malware (computer virus) that encrypts a victim’s files.
+Ransomware is malware (computer virus) that encrypts a victim’s files.
 Essentially your computer and/or network systems become unusable.

 The attacker then demands a ransom from the victim to restore access to the data upon payment.